 Virtual reality (VR) techniques are becoming increasingly popular.
-The use of computer modelling, and visualization is no longer uncommon in the area of ergonomics and occupational health and safety.
-This book explains studies conducted in a simulated, virtual world make it possible to test new solutions of designed workstations, offering a high degree of ease for introducing modifications and eliminating risk and work-related accidents.
-Virtual reality techniques offer a wide range of possibilities for people with disabilities and special needs assisting them in the process of adapting to workstations increasing cognitive abilities of elderly and using collaborative robots.
-The book includes testing protective devices, safety systems as well as numerical reconstruction of accidents at work to identify real causes of accidents.
-It will show the use of computer simulations in generic virtual environments and environments modelled on a target workstation to allow user adaptability.
-The book will provide examples of using virtual reality for training and improving workers’ skills.
-With the use of virtual reality (VR) safety managers make it possible to train employees and test new solutions of designed workstations, offering a high degree of ease for introducing modifications and eliminating risk related to work.
-They virtual world will provide the perfect tools to support the engineering of safer workplace environment.
+The use of computer modeling and visualization is no longer uncommon in the area of ergonomics and occupational health and safety.
+This book explains how studies conducted in a simulated virtual world are making it possible to test new solutions for designed workstations, offering a high degree of ease for introducing modifications and eliminating risk and work-related accidents.
+Virtual reality techniques offer a wide range of possibilities including increasing the cognitive abilities of the elderly, adapting workstations for people with disabilities and special needs, and remote control of machines using collaborative robots.

 - Testing protective devices, safety systems, and the numerical reconstruction of work accidents

 - Using computer simulation in generic virtual environments

 On the one hand, it is a self-study book made so by well-crafted and numerous examples.
 On the other hand, through a detailed analysis of the virtual reality from a point of view of work safety and ergonomics and health improvement.